Education and employment - what happens and when?

 It is important the key health professionals involved in the young person's life attend the year 11 review and specific detailed planning with the young person and their family begins.
 For young people with complex health needs it is crucial planning starts now.
 Health professionals and specialist adult pathway team staff must work in partnership so that a clear indication about who has adult funding responsibility is established by the young person's 17th birthday.

-Attendance at the year 11 review meeting will be from both the disabled children's team, if known to them, and the specialist adult pathway team or care navigation.
+Attendance at the year 11 review meeting will be from both the disabled children's team, if known to them, and the specialist adult pathway team or Community Enablement Team.
 A social care transitional assessment will be undertaken by the disabled children's team.
 This will be passed onto the specialist adult pathway team as the young person approaches 18.
-The specialist adult pathway team will start the person led assessment process, including carrying out a carers assessment.
+The specialist adult pathway team will start the person led assessment process, including carrying out a carer's assessment.
 See our Carer's assessment and eligibility for support page.
 At this stage the specific planning for post 18 adult social care begins.
 Details of young carers will be provided to the specialist adult pathway team to ensure the transition assessment is carried out for all young carers.

 Who else is involved?